 The construction of additional railroads began to erode away at the Madison's dominance.
 Perhaps most deadly for the Madison were rail roads from other Ohio River towns, including the future Lawrenceburg Indianapolis (which would eventually connect with Cincinnati) and Jeffersonville Indianapolis railroads, the latter of which would negotiate for use of the Madison line between Columbus and Indianapolis.
 In the end, the Madison's economic fortunes declined and it was sold at a foreclosure sale in 1862.
 In 1866 it was merged with the Jeffersonville Railroad.

 Today, the Irsay YMCA sits just to the east of Madison depot location, and the CityWay development to the slight northeast, and the site is flanked on the west and east by parking lots.
 The 3-D rectangular box in the image below marks the location of the Madison Depot.
-The image is looking southeast and the view is above the City Way development.
+The image is looking southwest and the view is above the City Way development.
 The Irsay YMCA is on the left.

 The depot itself has long since become a memory, replaced instead with multiple rail lines, descendants of the original Madison road, and the railroad bridge over South Street.
 The 1887 Sanborn map shows a depot still located at that location, although at this point it had been converted to a freight only depot.